 A. We know a lot about it

 B. Important for his philosophy

 1. Point of Philosophy is to lead the good and happy life

 psychological awareness...e.g. his famous meditation on the nature of

 I. Augustine is born in Tagaste, in North Africa near modern Tunis.

 His mom is a Christian and his Dad isn't.

 II.
 Abandons Christianity early on.
-Thinks that they require that
+Thinks that Christians require that

 too much be taken on faith.
 Forms a theory of epistemic virtue -- It's better to believe only what you can prove or

 III.
 Folks want him to be a teacher of rhetoric (sort of like a lawyer...teach